dima-iholkin/RespectMyEyes-VSCode/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/RespectMyEyes-VSCode/community)

 A light theme focused on the **frontend-react-stack** : **TS/JS + React + HTML + CSS** support.
-Plus Some other languages like PowerShell, YAML, Markdown, AutoHotKey.
+Plus some other languages like **PowerShell, YAML, Markdown, AutoHotKey**.

 *It can always be improved and some oddities can be fixed.*

 *The frontend-react-stack and some other languages are ready.*

 *Other languages need much work.
 Most of the not mentioned languages have no support at all.*